Social Emotional Arts Toolkit Training (SEA-T) - Winter 2025

 In this two-day online training, learn how to use a creative arts therapy-inspired kit of supportive art, movement, music, and writing for individuals or groups in any setting, including those with limited resources.

-For more information on Social Emotional Arts Toolkit training, including significance and background, click here.
+For more information on our Social Emotional Arts Toolkit training, including significance and background, click here.
 To learn the difference between the Social Emotional Arts Toolkit training and the Certificate Program in Social Emotional Arts, click here.

 Additional Information